I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 (these are Fiskers)

-The other pruners I acquired this year, are quite tiny and perfect for deadheading ROSES and other blooms from your PERENNIALS.
-They fit perfectly in my hand and pocket, but sharp, as I now have a small hole in my pocket...
+The other pruners I bought this year, are quite tiny and perfect for deadheading ROSES and other blooms from your PERENNIALS.
+They fit perfectly in my hand and pocket, but sharp; I now have a small hole in my pocket...

-These 6 inch "floral by-pass pruners" are made by Holland Greenhouse....
-I now have 3 pair so there is always one handy.
+These red, 6 inch "floral by-pass pruners" are made by Holland Imports (Greenhouse Brand- model # P011278)....
+I now have 3 pair of these snips so there is always one handy.
+Seems now they are orange.

 One word of caution; if you use them as often as I do, the small spring may fly off so watch for that because if you can find it, it goes back on easily.